naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 Why does it work?
-Remember that the lifetime specifier in function definition `'a` is abstract and the borrow checker will substitute it with the actual lifetimes of the function arguments from where the references are borrowed by the returned value.
-If the actual lifetimes of the function arguments happen to be different, the borrow checker is smart enough to use the shorter of the two lifetimes as `'a`.
+Remember that the lifetime specifier in function definition `'a` is abstract and the borrow checker will substitute it with the actual lifetimes of the objects whose references are passed as function arguments.
+The return value is constructed using these references and hence, also borrows from the same objects.
+If the actual lifetimes of these two objects happen to be different, the borrow checker is smart enough to substitute `'a` with the shorter one.

-In our case, both the arguments are initialized inside the `main` function so their actual lifetimes are the same.
+In our case, both arguments are references to objects that are initialized inside the `main` function so their actual lifetimes are the same.
 Let's see what happens if they are not the same.

 ```rust
 fn main() {